MinT: A Fast Lightweight Envelope/Monte-Carlo Beam Optics Code for the Proton Beamlines of the Paul Scherrer Institute: Examples: for PSI beamlines

 In linear approximation, the cyclotron specific space charge effect connect only horizontal and longitudinal motion, while the vertical motion is not affected.
 In other words, within Injector II, the vertical beam size is not directly coupled to the horizontal and longitudinal motion and hence can be fitted to the measured beam sizes without strong influence on the so-called ``vortex motion''~\cite{cyc_paper,cyc2013,cyc2019}.

-Fig.~\ref{fig_iw2_fit} shows the three steps of the fitting procedure.
-The darkest colors show the beam envelopes of a straightforward calculation without fit, but with matched beam from Injector II and equal eigenemittances of $1.5\,\rm{mm\,mrad}$.
-In the second step, the vertical initial beam parameters were varied to match the vertical beam sizes.
-And in the last step, the horizontal initial beam parameters were varied (brightest colors): On the left the simulation starts with the last turn of Injector II (four bends) and ends on the right with the first turn of the Ring cyclotron (eight bends).
+Fig.~\ref{fig_iw2_fit} shows the two stages of the fitting procedure.
+The darker colors show the beam envelopes of a two-parameter fit (varying only two beam emittance values), assuming a matched beam from Injector II.
+In the second step, the vertical initial beam parameters ($\sigma_{33},\,\sigma_{34},\,\sigma_{44}$) are varied to improve the fit to the vertical beam sizes.
+On the left the simulation starts with the last turn of Injector II (four bends) and ends on the right with the first turn of the Ring cyclotron (eight bends).
 For a comparison with \opal\ see Ref.~\cite{Bi2011}. \beginfig

 \endfig

 The results confirm that the horizontal and longitudinal beam parameters are due to the space-charge induced coupling, while the vertical beam parameters are linearily independent.
 This kind of horizontal-longitudinal ``self-matching'' works, as expected, only for sufficiently high beam currents.
 Their is no passage through matter and no significant beam collimation in the $72\,\rm{MeV}$ transfer line and \mint\ is therefore operated here in pure envelope mode.